0xJonR/nyc_traffic_aggregate/README.md

 # nyc_traffic_aggregate

-Using python to POST api calls, uses Flask to store api calls and push to a javascript front-end to display 600 most recent traffic accidents in NYC.
+---

+### A web-app written in Python via Flask primarily with other APIs to show a heatmap of traffic accidents in NYC.

+APIs Used:
+ - Flask
+ - TODO
+ - TODO
+ - TODO